 A drive along the North Shore and time spent on its beaches, and exploring historic Haleiwa Town is a not to miss experience. (none)

 Since its founding in 1889 as a repository for Princess Bernice Pauahi Bishop's family artifacts, this museum has ascended to become the state's premiere institution for documenting the area's cultural and natural histories.
 Today, its holdings include fantastic collections of archaeological and anthropological items, which preserve the Pacific region's wide-ranging cultures.
 Millions of items chart the history of these islands in a variety of exhibits and multimedia displays.
 The facility also includes a planetarium.
+An on site cafe offers good lunches, and the different exhibits and things to do mean there's something for everyone, from small children to history loving adults.
 (808-847-3511)

 SeaBreeze Water Sports is an all around water sport company providing everything from scuba diving and para sailing to flying high in the air with a jet pack on your back.
 Yup, you heard me right.